TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 ![img.png](Resources/DifferentCards.png)

-Or, you can consider these slides, they behave similarly, have buttons at the top and bottom, but the content is different.
+Or, you can consider the slides of this tutorial: they behave similarly, have buttons at the top and bottom, but the content is different.

 We can then define a component, which can receive the content as a kind of parameter.
 It might look like this: